 Majestic Mountain Inn is located in the Tonto National Forest; this hotel features 100 Ponderosa Pines on site.

-Best Cabins
+Best Cabin

 Luxurious Bungalow in Payson is one of the new Payson cabins with top reviews for its excellent location, top-notch amenities and a perfect getaway for families and couples on West Sherwood Drive.